ruifortes/json-schema-deref-local/README.md

-# json-schema-deref-sync
+# json-schema-deref-local

-Dereference JSON pointers in a JSON schemas with their true resolved values.
+Dereference local JSON pointers in a JSON schema with their true resolved values.
-Basically a lighter, synchronous version of [json-schema-deref](https://github.com/bojand/json-schema-deref) but omits web references and custom loaders.
+Basically a lighter, local-only version of [json-schema-deref-sync](https://github.com/bojand/json-schema-deref-sync) but omits web references, file references, and custom loaders.

+## Why?

+This local-only fork removes the dependency on the Node.js `fs` module, allowing it to be used either in Node.js or in a web browser.

 ## Installation

-`npm install json-schema-deref-sync`
+`npm install SeedScientific/json-schema-deref-local`

 ## Overview